< Lessons

 Psychological drivers

-Motivations - drivers of goal-oriented action
+Motivations - drivers of action

 Achievement, leadership and interaction motivations are the drivers of independent action, leadership and collaboration at work.
-The picture of the individual becomes more specified with attention to the underlying single motives.
+The picture of the individual becomes more focused with attention to the underlying single motives.
 Single motives indicate for example whether the person wants to excel in independent activities (achievement motivation) primarily by seeking high quality vs. sizeable results.
 Whether the person wants to lead (leadership motivation) others' behavior vs. thoughts and whether the individual wants to collaborate with others (interaction motivation) by communicating, advising or listening to others.

 Attitudes - drivers of viewing